-11.1.15 Weather affected and Match Result
+11.3.15 Weather affected and Match Result

-- a) A win will only be achieved if: - o Both teams have faced the same number of overs; and - Both teams have faced a minimum of 10 overs - b) The team batting 2nd must bat out all of their allotted overs even if they have passed the opposition's current score as the bowling team's total can still increase by 4 runs for every dismissal. - c) Subsequent to the conditions of (b) being met, the team with the highest score at the completion of both teams' innings will be declared the winner.
+- a) A win will only be achieved if: - o Both teams have faced the same number of overs; and - Both teams have faced a minimum of 10 overs a) Competition points will be awarded, and individual performances will be maintained.

+- b) The team batting 2nd must bat out all of their allotted overs even if they have passed the opposition's current score as the bowling team's total can still increase by 4 runs for every dismissal. - c) Subsequent to the conditions of (b) being met, the team with the highest score at the completion of both teams' innings will be declared the winner.

-11.1.16 Point Score
+11.3.16 Point Score